In TypeScript, a union type variable is a variable which can store multiple type of values (i.e. number, string etc).

 A union type allows us to define a variable with multiple types.
 The union type variables are defined using the pipe (

 '|') symbol between the types.

-As said earlier, use pipe symbol between multiple types which variable can support.
+To define a union type, use the pipe symbol between multiple types which a variable should support.

-Let’s see an example of typescript union types.
+Let’s see an example of union type in TypeScript.

 let myVar : string | number; //Variable with union type declaration myVar = 100; //OK myVar = 'Lokesh'; //OK myVar = true; //Error - boolean not allowed

 string, which allows us to have the flexibility to use both data types.

 The TypeScript compiler makes sure that it alerts us if we try to assign a type of value that was not defined.

 Happy Learning !!